MCRC Springboard Award

-The MCRC Springboard Award is now open and designed to support you and your innovation and accelerate your project to reach its full potential.
+The MCRC Springboard was originally designed to support you and your innovation and accelerate your project to reach its full potential.
 Administrated through the Manchester Cancer Research Centre Commercialisation and Innovation Team with support from The University of Manchester Innovation Factory and Cancer Research Horizons, the funding will help you launch your exciting ideas and overcome the financial obstacles you might otherwise face.

 Along with key funding, successful/selected projects will have access to a major support system of industry connections, commercial advice, and business-planning workshops.

 The MCRC Springboard Award is a translational research fund aiming to support projects that align with the Cancer Research UK Manchester Centre themes:

 Project activities and costs need to fit to the themes and should be focused on translating innovative research to delivering patient benefit and demonstrate commercial potential.

 The deadline has now passed

 See below for commonly asked questions about the MCRC Springboard Award.

 To be eligible for the award, you must be an employee or student of one or more of the MCRC partners.
 This would include anyone employed by or studying at The University of Manchester, any MCRC-affiliated trusts (The Christie NHS Foundation Trust, Manchester University NHS Foundation Trust or Northern Care Alliance) or any Manchester-based CRUK-funded programmes.
 If you have any questions about eligibility, please contact us.